juliosong/blog/_posts/2020-04-13-generative-grammar-of-i-ching-part3.md

 {% include figure image_path="/assets/images/three-daughters.png" alt="the relationship between father and three daughters in I Ching" caption="The _I Ching_ views daughters as the result of the father seeking female power." %}

-So, if there is any across-the-board rule governing the intrinsic meanings of trigrams at all, it is probably the "boring" fact that **each trigram symbol, when combined with a category, produces a more or less idiosyncratic concept.** I will come back to this point in the next post in a linguistic context.
+So, if there is any across-the-board rule governing the intrinsic meanings of trigrams at all, it is probably the "boring" fact that **each trigram symbol, when combined with a category, produces a more or less idiosyncratic concept.** I will come back to this point in [Part 6]({{ site.baseurl }}{% post_url 2020-04-23-generative-grammar-of-i-ching-part6 %})).

 The above rule in itself doesn't sound very helpful, because we still need to learn the numerous concepts associated with each trigram one by one.
 But the good news is that in the actual usage of the trigrams, at least when they are used for divination purposes,<sup><a href="#fn3" id="ref3">3</a></sup> we seldom need to consider the trigrams' specialized meanings.
 Most of the time knowing their archetypal meanings is enough, such as heaven and its creativity, lake and its openness, and so on.